m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

-then you cannot place enough emphasis upon the importance of careful data analysis, so you should always make sure to put your thinking hat upon your head.
+then you cannot place enough emphasis upon the importance of careful data analysis, so you should always make sure to put your thinking hat upon your head, and not to be put upon.
 Who do you think wrote that last sentence?!